junxit/us-congress-bills-117/metadata.md

 - 2021-06-25 — Introduced in House
 - 2021-06-25 — Introduced in House
 - 2021-06-25 — Referred to the House Committee on Oversight and Reform.
+- 2021-06-29 — Sponsor introductory remarks on measure.
+(CR H3246)
+- 2021-07-20 — Committee Consideration and Mark-up Session Held.
+- 2021-07-20 — Ordered to be Reported by Unanimous Consent.
+- 2022-02-01 — Considered under suspension of the rules. (consideration: CR H322-323)
+- 2022-02-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4168.
+- 2022-02-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-02-01 — Ms. Wasserman Schultz moved to suspend the rules and pass the bill.
+- 2022-02-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H322)
+- 2022-02-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H322)